This month I’m posting every day, picking the top voted reader question and answering it. With 41 votes, submitted by Carey, is:

 It has always been the salt of the earth among us, like firefighters and teachers, that make the largest sacrifices for the smallest rewards, for the greater benefit of the people around them.
 They don’t do it to be on the cover of a magazine, they do it because it seems the right thing to do.
 They are the highest form of exceptional people in that they don’t demand attention for their contributions.
 They’re more interested in living in a loving family, a great neighborhood, or an amazing country, than any personal achievement, which fundamentally changes the way they apply their talents and who they hope to help with them.

 We are a social species and it’s clear what matters most to our own personal well being are our bonds with friends, parents, children, coworkers and neighbors.
 It’s our ability to share our daily experiences with them that defines a fulfilling life more than anything else we do while alive.
-And it’s this that is the greatest tragedy of people in pursuit of the exceptional: they believe it is their achievements that will win them the love and respect they need to feel whole, when the opposite is true since wholeness can’t be won.
-It’s only through the small, ordinary, humble participation in the lives of people around us that fulfillment can be found.
+And it’s this that is the greatest tragedy of people in pursuit of the exceptional: they believe it is their achievements that will win them the love and respect they need to feel whole, when the opposite is true as wholeness can’t be won.
+It’s only through the ordinary, humble participation in the lives of people around us that fulfillment can be found.